 Short term mitigation measures include the addition of dual northbound, southbound, and eastbound left turn lanes and a second westbound through lane (R.O.W. permitting).
-While these measures improve conditions in the short term; the intersection will have failing movements at only 25% of 2040 build-out, including LOS F on the eastbound through lane and LOS E on the northbound and southbound left turns and southbound through lanes.
+While these measures improve conditions in the short term; the intersection will have failing movements at only 20% of 2040 build-out, including LOS F on the eastbound through lane and LOS E on the southbound, eastbound, and westbound left turns and southbound through lanes.
 Long term mitigation may require grade separation to manage queues and delays.